 The New Entrant Program Manager will review CVSA inspections and safety audit reports for quantity, quality, completeness and accuracy throughout the month and will hold regular unit meetings to discuss current progress toward program goals.
 The New Entrant Program Manager will utilize FMCSA statistical programs to regularly analyze the performance of each auditor and compare productivity with expectations.
 The New Entrant unit's statistical activity in the areas of safety audits, CVSA inspections and attempted carrier contacts will be evaluated and reported on a quarterly basis.
 The New Entrant Program Manager will also utilize FMCSA programs and reports to monitor the New Entrant timeline requirements to prevent overdue safety audits on New Entrant motor carriers.
-The ADOT has hired three new auditor's for the New Entrant Safety Office after losing two auditors within this last year.
-The three new Auditors will be certified by the beginning of November.
-With the addition of these auditors, the past due audits will be eliminated.

 The New Entrant Program Manager will regularly review safety audit assignments and assure that at least 10% of the non-local audits are being consolidated.
-The New Entrant Program Manager will also query the Arizona Department of Transportation DARTS system to assess unit progress in reducing the average travel time per safety audit.
+The New Entrant Program Manager will also query the Arizona Department of Transportation Spillman system to assess unit progress in reducing the average travel time per safety audit.
 This data will be evaluated and reported on a quarterly basis.

-ADOT will complete a quarterly performance report and submit it to AZDPS for incorporation into the MCSAP quarterly PPR.
+Currently the New Entrant Manager is reporting weekly audit inventory updates to the ADOT/AZDPS CVE Task Force command staff.
+ADOT will continue to complete a quarterly performance report and submit it to AZDPS for incorporation into the MCSAP quarterly PPR.